HarveyLab/mouseVR/README.md

 # Harvey Lab Mouse VR
-Developed by members of the Harvey Lab and the HMS Research Instrumentation Core.
+Developed by members of the Harvey Lab (http://harveylab.hms.harvard.edu/) and the HMS Research Instrumentation Core (http://instrumentation.hms.harvard.edu/).

 ## Table of Contents